Learn to drive/ride

 It is strongly recommended you get as much supervised driving experience in as many different road, weather and traffic conditions as you can.
 This will better prepare you for driving solo and reduce the chance of being involved in a serious road crash.

-Those over 25, or applying for a Moped R-N class only, are exempt from the 50 hours but must complete all other steps to get a WA driver’s licence.
-You can accrue these hours before or after you have passed the Hazard Perception Test (HPT), but you must have recorded a minimum 50 hours of supervised driving in an approved Log Book (including five hours of night time driving) or the Learn&Log app before you attend your PDA.
+Those over 25, or applying for a Moped (R-N class) only, are exempt from the 50 hours but must complete all other steps to get a WA driver’s licence.
+You can accrue these hours before or after you have passed the Hazard Perception Test (HPT), but you must have recorded a minimum 50 hours of supervised driving in an approved Log Book before you attend your practical driving assessment (PDA).

 Logging your hours